First-principles evidence for conventional superconductivity in a quasicrystal approximant: Results

 In a follow-up work~\cite{takemori2020} the same authors showed that within the Penrose-tiling model, the specific-heat jump is only about 10\,\%–20\,\% smaller than the BCS value.
 For comparison, multiband effects in $s$-wave BCS superconductors can reduce the specific-heat anomaly by more than 20\,\%~\cite{nicol2005, nakajima2008, kacmarcik2010}, further supporting our argument.

-We therefore propose using the calculated \tc{} of ACs as a practical bound on the \tc{} of QCs.
-This places Al$_{13}$Os$_4$ as a leading candidate for the highest-\tc{} QC superconductor.
+We propose that the \tc{} of an AC serves as a physically motivated baseline for the \tc{} of its parent QC.
+Because the el-ph interaction is predominantly governed by the local atomic environment and short-range vibrational modes—which are essentially identical in both the AC and QC — the AC provides a reliable estimate of the pairing strength.
+While the long-range aperiodicity of the QC may lead to additional band-folding that could further modulate \nef{}, the AC captures the essential mechanisms of the superconducting state.
+In this context, the high \tc{} calculated for Al$_{13}$Os$_4$ strongly suggests that its quasicrystalline counterpart resides in a similar temperature regime.
 We strongly encourage experimental efforts to synthesize and characterize this material.
-Moreover, this strategy opens an unexplored route for predicting new QCs \emph{in silico}, as we are going to demonstrate for Al$_{13}$Re${_4}$.
+Moreover, this strategy opens an unexplored route to predict new QCs \emph{in silico}, as we're going to demonstrate for Al$_{13}$Re${_4}$.

 \textbf{Designing new superconducting ACs.} In the first report of the Al$_{13}$Os$_4$ decagonal phase in 1987~\cite{kuo1987}, the author also described the synthesis of an analogous decagonal phase in the Al–Rh system and speculated that a similar phase might exist in Al–Ir.
 However, to the best of our knowledge, no Al–Ir QC or their AC phases have been realized so far.
 Notably, iridium carries one additional $5d$ electron relative to osmium, while rhenium has one less.
 Thus, substitution on the transition-metal sublattice provides a way to tune the electronic properties of the system.
 Realizing such phases could open unexplored avenues for synthesizing high-quality, homogeneous quasicrystalline solid solutions with tunable superconducting properties, potentially surpassing those observed in the Al$_{13}$Os$_4$ AC.